wickerwaka/Arcade-IremM92_MiSTer/Readme.md

 - @furrtek for the KNA70H015(11) reverse engineering https://github.com/furrtek/VGChips/tree/master/Nanao/KNA70H015(11)
 - @jotego for the YM2151 implementation and analog adjustment module
 - @Ace9921 because I used a lot of his TimePilot'84 code as an example for hooking up inputs and dipswitches
-- The people from PLD Archive for collecting and archiving schematics and PAL information http://wiki.pldarchive.co.uk/index.php?title=R-Type_(M72)
+- The people from PLD Archive and https://www.jammarcade.net/ for collecting and archiving schematics and PAL information http://wiki.pldarchive.co.uk/index.php?title=R-Type_(M72)
 - @sorgelig for developing and maintaining MiSTer
 - @RobertPeip for the v30mz cpu I am using as the basis for the v30
 - @sentientsixp for encouraging me to do this
 - @atrac17 for schematics and MRAs
 - @tdlabac for help with MCU emulation
 - @_ShootTheCore for providing audio captures from original M72 hardware
+- @gyurco for fixes, optimizations and Hammerin' Harry support.
 - The MiSTer FPGA discord server for the helpful advice and support